avarga/tkpath/doc/README.txt

  o In memory drawing surfaces:

-    ::tkpath::surface width height
+    ::tkpath::surface new width height

     creates an in memory drawing surface.
 Its format is platform dependent.
-    It returns a token which is a new command:
+    It returns a token which is a new command.

+    ::tkpath::surface names

+    lists the existing surface tokens.

+    The surface token commands are:

     $token copy image

-    copies the surface to an existing image (photo) and returns the name of the image so you can do: set image [$token copy [image create photo]] See Tk_PhotoPutBlock for how it affects the existing image.
+    copies the surface to an existing image (photo) and returns the name of the image so you can do:
+    set image [$token copy [image create photo]]
+    See Tk_PhotoPutBlock for how it affects the existing image.

     $token create type coords ?options?